Resiliency: The Skill That Educators Are Begging Us To Teach Our Children

 How Parents Can Actively Build Resilience

-Here’s the good news: you don’t need a psychology degree to help your child become more resilient.
+Here’s the good news: you don’t need a psychology degree or license to practice counseling to help your child become more resilient.
 You just need consistency, patience, and a willingness to let your child feel discomfort sometimes.
 A few practical ways to do this:

-• Normalize struggle.
-Talk about mistakes, setbacks, and problem-solving openly (even your own).
+Normalize struggle.
+Talk about mistakes, setbacks, and problem-solving openly (even your own, when appropriate).

 Where Little Prodigy Prep Comes In

-Because of my background in psychology and years of experience working directly with children, I know that resilience can be taught—and that it starts early.
-LPP’s hands-on resources encourage self-regulation, perseverance, and problem-solving, all essential ingredients in the resilience recipe.
-All while being fun, exciting, and catered specifically to YOUR child!
+Because of my background in psychology and years of experience working directly with children, I know that resilience can be taught and that it starts early.
+LPP’s hands-on resources encourage self-regulation, perseverance, and problem-solving, all essential ingredients in the recipe for resilience.
+All while being fun, exciting, and catered to YOUR child!

 The Cascading Effects of Resilience